Snappy Page Essence

 Darwin, however, significantly helped begin the demolition of human centredness by convincingly arguing that animals and humans evolved from the same ancestors (although he did not dare write this overtly).
 Common evolutionary descent explains why humans share the same appearance as animals, especially with the apes.
 This shocked the Victorian public of Darwin's day but his evolutionary theory in outline is now widely accepted.

 Thus an ethical dilemma arose.
 Animals and humans are similar.
 So if humans have moral status then animals should have moral status too.
 For most of the history of western philosophy just about everyone passed off the moral status of animals as a trivial and insignificant question.
-However, since the 1970's an energetic debate has been waging about animal moral status, ignited by firebrand philosophers, such as Peter Singer (see Chapter 7).
+However, since the 1970's an energetic debate has been waging about animal moral status, ignited by firebrand philosophers, such as Peter Singer (see the chapter Personalities).

 The animal moral status debate is founded on basic, common moral principles: it is wrong to cause suffering and it is wrong to discriminate against others by giving greater importance to your own group.
 Apply these principles consistently, says Singer, and they lead to the logical conclusion that we should morally treat animals like humans, provided the animals have relevant similarities with humans.

-Some animal-oriented philosophers say the only important morally relevant similarity of animals with humans is that both can feel pain and suffer, that is that they are sentient.
-The writing of the great English philosopher Jeremy Bentham (1748 - 1832) is often quoted (even though he wrote it only as a footnote!):
+Some animal oriented philosophers say the only important morally relevant similarity of animals with humans is that both can feel pain and suffer, that is that they are sentient.
+The writing of the great English philosopher Jeremy Bentham (1748 - 1832) is often quoted:

 "The day may come, when the rest of the animal creation may acquire the rights which never could have been withholden from them but by the hand of tyranny. ...the question is not, Can they reason? not, Can they talk? but, Can they suffer?"
 (3)

-So we must distinguish the relevant similarities of animals and humans (eg sentiency) and not use inaccurate attributes to justify excluding animals from our moral consideration (animals are not bipeds).
-Relevant similarities in moral terms boil down to basic requirements, such as the right to reproduce and pass on your genes, the right to liberty, and the right not to be forced to suffer for the gain of others (as in experimentation and farming).
+So we must distinguish the relevant similarities of animals and humans (eg sentiency) and not use inaccurate attributes to justify excluding animals from our moral consideration.
+Relevant similarities in moral terms boil down to basic requirements, such as the right to reproduce and pass on your genes, the right to liberty and the right to not to be forced to suffer for the gain of others (as in experimentation and farming).